 They know she drowned.
 They just dont have enough information to know if it was suicide which her family vehemently denies or if the emotionally fragile woman met someone on that New Years Eve weekend who led her toward harm on the Marine Corps base.
 Theres no explicit evidence of foul play.
 Here Steele paints a picture of an emotionally fragile woman who may have committed suicide.
 Steele goes on: The days before Vastas death in San Diego reveal that the former actress continued to lead a somewhat troubled existence.
 Divorced and in and out of jobs, Vasta was living near her sister Susan Thoreson, a Sherman Oaks resident with whom she was close.
 Thoreson said her sister began showing symptoms of shaky mental health about six or eight years ago.
 There were bouts of paranoia and massive anxiety.
 One of those bouts apparently brought Vasta to San Diego County.
 When Anneka got paranoid, she would run away, Thoreson said.
 It was that fear or flight stuff.

 How are we to interpret that?
 There is an elision in the above passage, and I want to know what was chopped out.
 Did Anneka show symptoms of shaky mental health six or eight years before?
 Perhaps she did.
 And if she did, we need to keep in mind a lesson I have learned through my decades on this planet: If someone is paranoid or anxious, theres often a pretty darned good reason for it.
 Anneka had lived through a protracted hell at Penthouse, made even worse by the years-long legal proceedings, during which she suffered through a lengthy smear campaign.
 I never had it as bad as Anneka did, but I can assure you, based on my firsthand experiences, that several years of that sort of treatment can truly drive you totally batty.
 Your friends really will think that youre off your rocker.
-And, if my sources are correct, Anneka had spent some years at a therapy clinic that dealt primarily or exclusively with returning soldiers suffering from severe PTSD.
+On top of that, she had recently gone through a divorce, and divorces, I am led to understand, can lead to tremendous, even debilitating, emotional turmoil.
+Furthermore, if my sources are correct, Anneka had spent some years at a therapy clinic that dealt primarily or exclusively with returning soldiers suffering from severe PTSD.
 That would drive anyone batty as well, and probably no friend or relative would be able to understand.
 With that history hovering in the background, we should temper our view that Anneka was having mental or emotional problems.
 Anxiety was only to be expected.
 Now, Steele goes so far as to report that One of those bouts of paranoia and massive anxiety is what apparently brought [Anneka] to San Diego County.
 How does Steele reach that conclusion?
 Anneka had her ear glued to her phone, chatting away with family and friends during her road trip, and it really wasnt much of a road trip: two hours or so from Los Ángeles to Carlsbad, which, for California drivers, is an everyday routine, not out of the ordinary in any way at all.
 So for the life of me, I dont see where paranoia and massive anxiety come into play here.
 A friend pointed out to me that the time of her drive down the highways would indicate some emotional problems, since it was hardly likely that a well-adjusted person would set forth on a journey at four oclock in the morning.
 The evidence we saw that morning did not bear out that assumption.
 The

 Fox News took the money story a step further, saying that Anneka had hit hard financial times.
 How hard were those financial times if she was still driving a car, renting a room at a motel, and chatting endlessly on the telephone?
 Would her family have abandoned her to bankruptcy and homelessness?
 Surely Fox exaggerates.
 Yes, she was out of work, but she was not unemployable, and, from what I can gather by reading between the lines, she was actively seeking new employment.
 Fox also described Anneka as unstable, whatever that means.